sunitijain111/Builder/Readme.md

 I will not use llms for solution straight forward as it would hinder creativity and me exploring different libraries.
 Would use llms to solve bugs, write test cases (if I write them).

+I will add used resources and package created for each step.

 1. Create a java annotation and experiment around it!
 2. Figure out how to generically call a constructor/method of the class using a builder annotation.
 3. Try to build @Builder annotation and see if that work!